 The Wave Rock Formation is located in Coyote Buttes North, which is part of the Vermilion Cliffs National Monument in Arizona.
 The trailhead is located in Utah, and you hike over the border where you’ll arrive into the permitted area.

 This is the big question!
-There are 20 people allowed onto the Wave per day.
-10 people are awarded permits online and 10 are awarded at a walk-in lottery.
+There are 64 people allowed onto the Wave per day.
+48 people (or 12 groups) are awarded permits online and 16 (or four groups) are awarded at a walk-in lottery.
 You submit one permit per group, and any duplicate applications will forfeit your chances, so you can’t apply with all your friends at the same time.
-Once you win, there is a $7 fee for the permit.
+Once you win, there is a $7 fee per person or dog for the permit.

 If you’re interested in trying for the online lottery, you can find out more info here.
-The chances are much more slim, because you are competing with everyone in the world who wants to go.
-You can apply up to four months in advance and have an entire month to apply.
-There is a $5 application fee, and you can choose up to three entry dates per application but can only win one trip.
+The chances are much slimmer because you are competing with everyone in the world who wants to go.
+You can apply up to four months in advance (apply in Jan for May, Feb for June, etc) and have an entire month to apply.
+There is a $9 application fee, and you can choose up to three entry dates per application but can only win one trip.